squid-cache/squid-cache.github.io/ConfigExamples/Reverse/SslWithWildcardCertifiate.rst

 writing new private key to '/etc/CertAuth/private/cakey.pem' Enter PEM pass phrase:
 Verifying - Enter PEM pass phrase:}}}

+=== Generating a certificate request ===

+ Now we have a certificate authority.
+But some user who wants to get his certificate signed from us, has to generate a certificate request. here are the list of commands that I will follow...
+Two files are created testkey.pem and testreq.pem

+ * '''testkey.pem''' ==> private key generated for the user (protected by the pass phrase) {i} Usually we will not provide a passphrase as we need to use this for automatic startup without user intervention.
+To do this, we have to provide the -nodes option on the command line.

+ * '''testreq.pem''' ==> request to be sent to the CA for being accepted.

 {{{
-Users generating a certificate request: Now we have a certificate authority.
-But some user who wants to get his certificate signed from us, has to generate a certificate request. here are the list of commands that i will follow...
-Two files are created testkey.pem and testreq.pem }}}
+[root@rprgate ~]#openssl req -newkey rsa:1024 -keyout testkey.pem -keyform PEM -out testreq.pem -outform PEM -nodes }}}

 {{{
-testkey.pem ==> private key generated for the user (protected by the pass phrase.. usually I will not provide a passphrase as i need to use this for automatic creation without user intervention.
-To do this, I have to provide the -nodes option on the command line.) testreq.pem ==> request to be sent to the CA for being accepted.

-}}}
-{{{
-[root@rprgate ~]#openssl req -newkey rsa:1024 -keyout testkey.pem -keyform PEM -out testreq.pem -outform PEM -nodes}}}
-{{{
 Generating a 1024 bit RSA private key .........................++++++ .++++++ writing new private key to 'testkey.pem'

 You are about to be asked to enter information that will be incorporated into your certificate request.
 What you are about to enter is what is called a Distinguished Name or a DN.
-There are quite a few fields but you can leave some blank For some fields there will be a default value, If you enter '.', the field will be left blank. }}}
+There are quite a few fields but you can leave some blank For some fields there will be a default value, If you enter '.', the field will be left blank.
+}}}

 {{{
 Country Name (2 letter code) [GB]:IN
 State or Province Name (full name) [Berkshire]:UP